 In 1992, newly-independent Estonia mandated that all nonethnic Estonian residents must apply for Estonian citizenship.
-The policy immediately rendered 32% of Estonia's population stateless, straining relations between ethnic Estonians and ethnic minorities (see p.
-11 of History and Myth).
+The policy immediately rendered 32% of Estonia's population stateless, straining relations between ethnic

+Estonians and ethnic minorities (see History and Myth).

-To become citizens, applicants had to prove their proficiency in Estonian language and history by passing a series of exams, some of which Russia and the EU criticized for being too challenging.
+To become citizens, applicants had to prove their proficiency in Estonian language and history by passing a series of exams, some of which

+Russia and the EU criticized for being too challenging.
 In response, Estonia eased some of its naturalization requirements, and today, non-citizens make up about 21% of the population.
 Most ethnic Russians either have applied for and received Estonian citizenship or accepted Russian citizenship while remaining residents of Estonia.

-The aovernment largely supports the integration of ethnic minorities and nonalthough citizens. specific policies occasionally cause For tensions. example. noncitizens may vote in local elections but are prohibited from participating in parliamentary elections.
+The government largely supports the integration of ethnic minorities and non-citizens, although specific policies occasionally cause tensions.
+For example, non-citizens may vote in local elections but are prohibited from participating in parliamentary elections.
 Generally, the distinction between citizen and non-citizen will continue to lose significance: since 1998, the law decrees that children born in Estonia to parents who have lived in the country at least 5 years automatically receive citizenship.

 Other policies cause societal tensions between Estonians and ethnic minorities, whether or not they are citizens.
 For example, a law requiring a minimum Estonian language competence for public sector employees has been divisive.
-Legislation concerning the use of the Russian and Estonian languages in public schools has been especially controversial (see p.
-4 of Learning and Knowledge).
+Legislation concerning the use of the Russian and Estonian languages in public schools has been especially controversial (see Learning and Knowledge).

 Other friction stems from perceived social inequalities.
-Originally encouraged to move to Estonia to support industrial development (see p.
-11 of History and Myth), ethnic Russians still work predominantly in industry where they experience higher unemployment and earn lower wages than ethnic Estonians.
+Originally encouraged to move to Estonia to support industrial development (see History and Myth), ethnic Russians still work predominantly in industry where they experience higher unemployment and earn lower wages than ethnic Estonians.

 Generally, Estonia's Russian speakers are not fully integrated into Estonian society.
 In fact, most live relatively segregated from Estonians.
-Proud of their cultural differences, ethnic Russians tend to marry other Russians (see p.
-4 of Family and Kinship), live together in Russian-speaking neighborhoods, attend Russian language schools (see p.
-4 of Learning and Knowledge), and socialize separately.
+Proud of their cultural differences, ethnic Russians tend to marry other Russians (see Family and Kinship), live together in Russian-speaking neighborhoods, attend Russian language schools (see Learning and Knowledge), and socialize separately.
 Russian-speakers make up the majority in some areas, including the northeast county of Ida-Viru, where Russians constitute 73% of the population.
 About 38% of Tallinn's residents are Russian.

-While some older Estonians who lived under the Soviet occupation hold some anti-Russian sentiment, there have been no overt conflicts between Estonians and ethnic Russians since 2007 (see p.
-15 of History and Myth).
+While some older Estonians who lived under the Soviet occupation hold some anti-Russian sentiment, there have been no overt conflicts between Estonians and ethnic Russians since 2007 (see History and Myth).
 Although they may protest certain government policies, most ethnic Russians express satisfaction with their lives in Estonia.
 Few support Russian nationalist ideas, mostly appreciating the liberties and comforts Estonia provides.